MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module4_1-create-method-unit-tests-github-copilot-inline-chat.md

 ---
+demo:
-title: Exercise - Create unit tests by using GitHub Copilot Chat
+    title: 'Demo: Create unit tests by using GitHub Copilot Chat'
-durationInMinutes: 12
+    module: 'Module 4: Develop unit tests using GitHub Copilot tools'
 ---

-Visual Studio Code and the C# Dev Kit provide a rich set of features to help you create and manage unit tests for your C# projects.
-You can enable testing for your project, add test framework packages, run and manage unit tests, and generate unit test cases using the C# Dev Kit.

-GitHub Copilot can help you generate unit tests for your code by providing inline chat suggestions.

-In this exercise, you create unit tests for a code project by using GitHub Copilot Chat in Visual Studio Code.
+# Demo: Create unit tests by using GitHub Copilot Chat

-### Prepare sample apps in your Visual Studio Code environment
+## Instructions

-This module includes practice activities that use GitHub Copilot, GitHub Copilot Chat, and prepared code samples.
-The activities are designed for an environment that includes the following resources:
+The demo activities are designed for an environment that includes the following resources:

 - Visual Studio Code.
-- The C# Dev Kit extension for Visual Studio Code
+- The C# Dev Kit extension for Visual Studio Code.
 - The GitHub Copilot and GitHub Copilot Chat extensions for Visual Studio Code.
 A GitHub account with an active subscription for GitHub Copilot is required.
 - Sample code projects created using C#.

-> [!NOTE]
-> If you have not already installed Visual Studio Code and the required extensions, complete those installations before continuing.

-To prepare for the exercises in this module, complete the following steps:

-1. To download a zip file containing the sample apps, select the following link: [SampleApps](https://raw.githubusercontent.com/MicrosoftLearning/APL-2007-Accelerate-app-development-by-using-GitHub-Copilot/master/LearnModuleExercises/Downloads/SampleApps.zip).

-1. Unzip the download files.

-    Unzip the files in your development environment.
-Consider using your PC as your development environment so that you have access to your code after completing this module.
-If you aren't using your PC as your development environment, you can unzip the files in a sandbox or hosted environment.

-    1. On your local machine, navigate to your downloads folder.
-    1. Right-click **SampleApps.zip**, and then select **Extract all**.
-    1. Select **Show extracted files when complete**, and then select **Extract**.
-    1. Make note of the extracted folder location.

-1. Copy the extracted **SampleApps** folder to your Windows Desktop folder.

-    The **SampleApps** folder contains a collection of sample apps, including the **APL2007M4PrimeService** code project that you use in this exercise.

-1. Open the **APL2007M4PrimeService** folder in Visual Studio Code.

-1. Expand the Numbers folder, and then take a minute to review the code in the PrimeService.cs file.

-    It's important to understand the code that you're testing.
-The `PrimeService` class has a single public method `IsPrime(int candidate)`.
-This method checks if a given integer candidate is a prime number (an integer greater than 1 that has no positive divisors other than 1 and itself).
-The method returns `true` if the candidate is a prime number and `false` if it's not.
-The method follows these steps to determine if a number is prime:

-    - If the `candidate` is less than 2, it's not a prime number, so the method returns `false`.
-    - If the `candidate` is 2 or more, it checks for any divisors from 2 up to the square root of the `candidate`.
-The reason for only checking up to the square root is that a larger factor of the number would be a multiple of smaller factor that has already been checked.
-    - If the `candidate` can be divided evenly (with a remainder of 0) by any of these potential divisors, it's not a prime number, so the method returns `false`.
-    - If no such divisor is found, then the `candidate` is a prime number, so the method returns `true`.

-    This method provides a few options for unit testing.

-You're now ready to complete the exercise.
+**NOTE**: We recommend that instructors consider using their own GitHub account and GitHub Copilot subscription for the demos.
+This will enable you to control and customize your dev environment.
+It will also make it easier to adjust the demos to fit the needs of your classrooms.

+**IMPORTANT**: If you choose to run the demos in the hosted lab environment rather than your instructor PC, you can unzip the sample apps in the hosted environment.
+You will need to configure the GitHub Copilot extensions in the hosted environment before you can run the demos.
+You may find that the hosted environment is slower than your local environment, so you may need to adjust the pace of the demos accordingly.

+### Introduce the demo

+Visual Studio Code and the C# Dev Kit provide a rich set of features to help you create and manage unit tests for your C# projects.
+You can enable testing for your project, add test framework packages, run and manage unit tests, and generate unit test cases using the C# Dev Kit.

+GitHub Copilot can help you generate unit tests for your code by providing inline chat suggestions.

+In this demonstration, you create unit tests for a code project by using GitHub Copilot Chat in Visual Studio Code.

 ### Create an xUnit test project for your unit tests

 Unit test projects are typically created in a folder that's separate from the project that you're testing.
 This separation helps to keep the test code separate from the production code.
-In this exercise, you create an xUnit test project for the APL2007M4PrimeService project.
+In this demo, you create an xUnit test project for the APL2007M4PrimeService project.

 To create a new xUnit test project, complete the following steps:

+1. Open the **APL2007M4PrimeService** folder in Visual Studio Code.

 1. Open the Solution Explorer view in Visual Studio Code.